apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 In-context learning seems very appealing because it reduces the need for task-specific data.
 Hence, zero-shot and few-shot learning can be used.
 Additionally, no parameters are updated so catastrophic forgetting cannot occur and we can use the same model for multiple tasks.
 Furthermore, by employing in-context learning in an interface even inexperienced users could easily use AI systems.

 Despite its intriguing properties, the models may be sensitive to the prompt that is added to the input.
-Therefore, exploration of prompting strategies is useful to improve the performance of large models.
+Therefore, the exploration of prompting strategies is useful to improve the performance of large models.
 We will explore the in-context learning abilities of FROMAGe.

 &nbsp;